-If you use Microsoft Outlook or Gmail, you can turn on Signals to determine when contacts open and interact with your email, then tailor your timing and responses to match.
+If you use Microsoft Outlook or Gmail, you can turn on Sidekick to determine when contacts open and interact with your email, then tailor your timing and responses to match.

 From the Pomodoro technique to timeboxing, there are numerous strategies to help you get focused and complete tasks quickly.
 Most of these techniques involve short bursts of highly concentrated productivity followed by a reasonable break.
 And because the internet isn't entirely confident in the cute-puppy study either, it has brought forth a number of tools to help you make the most of your timeboxed periods of focus.